A New Sun Rises Over the Old Land

-A New Sun Rises Over the Old Land is a Cambodian novel published in 1961 and the only published work of Suon Sorin who disappeared during the terror of the Khmer Rouge.
+A New Sun Rises Over the Old Land is a Cambodian novel published in 1961 and the only published work of Suon Sorin who disappeared during the Khmer Rouge regime.
 It has become a "canonical novel" and an iconic work of modern Cambodian literature.

 Context

-A New Sun Rises over the Old Land, is set during the reign of Norodom Sihanouk of Cambodia.
+A New Sun Rises over the Old Land, is set during the reign of Norodom Sihanouk in Cambodia.
 The Cambodian independence of 1953 sets a chronological marker of a before and after in the novel of Suon Sorin.
 First published in 1961, eight years after Cambodia gained independence from French colonial rule, the novel offers a fresh view into a period of profound transformation in Cambodia during the Sangkum era.

 Synopsis

 Sam, with his wife Soy, leaves his native Battambang province, in order to flee from armed conflict between the Issarak and the French colonial forces.
 He reaches Phnom Penh but in capital city, he struggles with the impossible livelihood of daily wagers driving his cyclo or rickshaw, taking turns with his wife.
 As they fall into poverty, their life is made impossible when their pedicab is repossessed and they are eventually evicted from their home, without any mercy shown by their owner and landlord.
-Without a penny left and with no one ready to lend them money, Soy puts himself at the service of a rich merchant.
+Without a penny left and with no one ready to lend them money, Soy puts herself at the service of a rich merchant.